Noncontact Respiratory Measurement for Multiple People at Arbitrary Locations Using Array Radar and Respiratory-Space Clustering: Estimation of the Number and Locations of Multiple Human Targets with Clustering

-The proposed method estimates the respiratory interval at each coordinate $(r, \theta)$ prior to clustering, increasing the dimensionality of the input point cloud by converting the respiratory intervals into virtual spatial coordinates.
+In this section, we propose a new clustering method, respiratory-space clustering, to separate the radar echoes of multiple breathing human targets and determine the target number and locations.
+The proposed method estimates the respiratory interval for each location $(r, \theta)$ prior to clustering, increasing the dimensionality of the input point cloud by converting the respiratory intervals into virtual spatial coordinates.
 The resulting high-dimensional space is called the respiratory space.
-The point cloud in the respiratory space is then processed using the X-means technique described in the previous section to estimate the number of people and their locations.
+The point cloud in the respiratory space is then processed using the x-means algorithm to estimate the number and locations of people.